 Electrodesiccation With Curettage Skin Cancer Treatment

 Electrodesiccation with curettage is a common skin cancer treatment for basal cell cancers and squamous cell cancers.
-A dull tool called a curette is used to dig and scrape the cancerous cells off all the way down to the dermis.
+Your dermatologist will start by numbing the area being treated with a local anesthetic.
+A dull tool called a curette is then used to dig and scrape the cancerous cells off all the way down to the dermis.
 Once this has been performed, electrodesiccation is performed.
 This portion of the procedure includes the use of an electrosurgical device that is used to denature the top layer of the dermis.
 After this, the curette is used again to dig and scrape at the cancerous cells again.

-For the most part, these steps will be repeated 2 to 3 times.
-There are instances where the process may need to be repeated more than three times, and in those cases we will talk with you to ensure that comfort is always put first.
+For the most part, these steps will be repeated two to three times.
+There are instances where the process may need to be repeated more than three times, and in those cases, we will talk with you to ensure that comfort is always put first.
 If another appointment needs to be made, we will go ahead and schedule that then.

-If you have any questions regarding electrodessication and curettage, feel free to contact our team and ask away.
+If you have any questions regarding electrodesiccation and curettage, feel free to contact our team at Azeal Dermatology Institute in Boulder.
 We are more than happy to go into further detail over this procedure so that we can determine if this truly is the best option for you.